null Skip to Content

 1. Choose The Right Container for Your Container Garden

 Before you begin container gardening, you must choose the right container(s) for your needs.
 First, decide whether or not you’d like to grow your garden indoors or outdoors.
-If you’d like to plant your garden indoors, choose a counter-friendly planter like this Bamboo Hydro Planter that doesn’t even require soil.
-If you’d prefer to plant your container garden outdoors, invest in a rugged container that will endure the elements, like this Galvanized Metal Planter made of weather-and-pest-resistant galvanized steel.
+If you’d like to plant your garden indoors, choose a counter-friendly planter that doesn’t even require soil.
+If you’d prefer to plant your container garden outdoors, invest in a rugged container that will endure the elements is made of weather-and-pest-resistant galvanized steel.

 Another container option to consider is a high-quality mesh grow bag that will work both indoors and outdoors.